-- 1. The agency shall monitor the foster home at least quarterly for continued compliance with licensing standards for foster homes. - 2.
-At least one (1) unannounced quarterly visit shall be conducted annually and shall be documented as unannounced in the foster home record. - 3.
-The agency shall conduct an annual re-evaluation of the foster family home.
+- 3. The agency shall conduct an annual re-evaluation of the foster family home.
 Any foster home that does not substantially comply with the standards for approval shall not be approved for placement until compliance is achieved. - 4.
-The agency shall keep documentation of quarterly monitoring visits and annual reevaluations in the foster home record signed and dated by the person conducting the visit and the foster parent. - 5.
-If the foster family experiences any major life changes (for example, marriage, divorce, separation, health problems, death, change of residence, or change of household composition), the child placement agency shall re-evaluate the home at that time. - 6.
-If a home is inactive or closed for one (1) year or more and desires to reopen, the agency shall:

-- a.
-Conduct a re-evaluation to ensure that licensing requirements aremet; - b.
-Ensure that new background checks are conducted; - c.
-Ensure that CPR and First Aid training is current; - d.
-Evaluate any major changes.(See section 420.5.)
+The agency shall keep documentation of quarterly monitoring visits and annual re-evaluations in the foster home record signed and dated by the person conducting the visit and the foster parent. - 5.
+If the foster family experiences any major life changes (e.g., marriage, divorce, separation, health problems, death, change of residence, change of household composition), the child placement agency shall re-evaluate the home at that time. - 6.
+If a home is inactive or closed for one (1) year or more, the agency shall: - a.
+Conduct a re-evaluation to ensure Licensing requirements are met; - b.
+Ensure new background checks are conducted; - c.
+Ensure CPR/First Aid is current; - d.
+Evaluate any major changes. i.e. (420.5).